tud-zih-energy/lo2s/README.md

 # Runtime Requirements

- * `kernel.perf_event_paranoid` should be less or equal than `1`.
+ * `kernel.perf_event_paranoid` should be less than or equal to `1` for process monitoring mode and less than or equal to `0` in system monitoring mode.
 A value of `-1` will give the most features for non-root performance recording, at the cost of some security.
 Modify as follows:

    `sudo sysctl kernel.perf_event_paranoid=1`

- * Tracepoints and global monitoring requires access to debugfs.
+ * Tracepoints and system-wide monitoring on kernels older than 4.3 requires access to debugfs.
 Grant permissions at your own discretion.

    `sudo mount -t debugfs non /sys/kernel/debug`